Christopher Lambert

 Christopher Lambert As Tarzan

-Christopher's command of English was elementary at best, but the part didn't demand fluency - a man reared among apes would naturally be limited in speech.
+Christopher's English was pretty basic, but the part didn't require fluency - after all, a man raised by apes wouldn't exactly be eloquent.
 His myopia proved to be a far greater concern.
-The uncertainty about whether his thick glasses and slim build would affect his audition plagued him.
-Yet, this seeming drawback ultimately clinched him the role.
-During the audition, when Christopher removed his glasses, director Hudson was spellbound.
-Due to Christopher's shortsightedness, he appeared to be looking through and beyond everyone present.
+He worried constantly about whether his thick glasses and slim build would hurt his chances at the audition.
+But this apparent weakness actually landed him the part.
+When Christopher took off his glasses during the audition, director Hudson was mesmerized.
+Because of his nearsightedness, Christopher seemed to be gazing right through everyone in the room.

 Myopia helped Lambert get the role